sourcegraph/handbook/content/engineering/deployments/testing.md

 Create a folder with your name [here](https://console.cloud.google.com/projectselector2/home/dashboard?orgonly=true&supportedpurview=project&project=&folder=795981974432) following our [naming conventions](../environments.md#Engineering-Projects)

-## How to manually start a test cluster in our "Sourcegraph Auxiliary' project on GCP
+## How to manually start a test cluster in your test project in GCP

 - Go to your project
 - Click create a cluster.